banikaur07/INFO6350_002787873_BaniKaurBhalla/final-project/final_project_garage_sale/README.md

 # final_project_garage_sale

 Step # 1 : HyperGarageSale
-Start a new Flutter (Android/iOS) Application project and create you first activity with layout that allows user to enter Title, Price, Description in text format in three different text fields.
+Start a new Flutter (Android/iOS) Application project and create first activity with layout that allows user to enter Title, Price, Description in text format in three different text fields.
 Provide a button to allow user to Post a new classified.

 Step # 2 : HyperGarageSale - Menus and Notifications
 (1) Add a SnackBar that comes up when a new post has been added.